-©2023 Radiodetection Ltd. All rights reserved.
-RD8100, SurveyCERT, Power Filters, eCert, StrikeAlert, SideStep, SideStepAuto, CALSafe, iLOC, Current Direction, TruDepth, RD Manager, flexiprobe flexitrax and Radiodetection are either trademarks of Radiodetection in the United States and/ or other countries.
+©2019 Radiodetection Ltd. All rights reserved.
+Radiodetection is a subsidiary of SPX Corporation.
+RD8100, SurveyCERT, Power Filters, eCert, StrikeAlert, SideStep, SideStepAuto, CALSafe, iLOC, Current Direction, TruDepth, RD Manager, flexiprobe flexitrax and Radiodetection are either trademarks of Radiodetection in the United States and/or other countries.
 The Bluetooth word mark and logos are owned by the Bluetooth SIG, Inc. and any use of such marks by Radiodetection is under license.
-Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
-Due to a policy of continued development, we reserve the right to alter or amend any published specification without notice.
-This document may not be copied, reproduced, transmitted, modified or used, in whole or in part, without the prior written consent of Radiodetection Ltd.
+Microsoft and Windows are either registered trademarks of Microsoft Corporation in the United States and/or other countries.
+Due to a policy of continued development, we reserve the right to alter or owned or used, in whole or in part, without he prior written consent of Radiodetection Ltd.